mllerena/cordova-plugin-contacts/README.md

 console.log(navigator.contacts);
 }
 ```

+## AS-IS Notice

+This fork of the cordova contacts plugin has had the iOS portion of its code converted to Swift and Contacts from Objective-C and Address Book.
+The only well tested portion of that code is the search and contact to/from dictionary conversion as that is my primary use of the plugin in my project.
+The apache/cordova-plugin-contacts base for this plugin has been deprecated.
+Further work may or may not be done on this plugin by myself.
+You can use this plugin and it may work for your needs as-is.
+It may or may not work in the future and any more arising issues might not be fixed by myself or the Cordova community.
+USE AT YOUR OWN RISK.

 __WARNING__: Collection and use of contact data raises
 important privacy issues.
 Your app's privacy policy should discuss